raizy21/banana-store/README.md

 - [**nodemailer**](https://www.npmjs.com/package/nodemailer) – 📬 A module for Node.js applications to send emails using SMTP.
 Used in this project to send user-submitted forms directly to your Gmail inbox via secure configuration and app passwords.
 - [**jest**](https://jestjs.io/) – 🧪 A comprehensive testing framework with built-in assertions, mocking, and coverage tools.
 - [**supertest**](https://github.com/visionmedia/supertest) – 📮 A library for testing HTTP APIs with great integration for Express.js.
+- [**@babel/core**](https://babeljs.io/docs/en/babel-core) – 🛠️ The core library for Babel, responsible for transforming your modern JavaScript into compatible versions.
+- [**@babel/preset-env**](https://babeljs.io/docs/en/babel-preset-env) – 🧪 A smart preset that allows you to use the latest JavaScript features without worrying about browser support.
+- [**babel-jest**](https://www.npmjs.com/package/babel-jest) – 🔄 A Jest transformer that uses Babel to compile your ES modules and modern JavaScript.

 ---